Computational Optical Sensing and Processing Laboratory

-The main research challenge of our laboratory is to derive precise abstract information or decision from large complex noisy topological data sets captured by one or multiple optical sensors.
-We apply special optical arrangements like different holographic setups and fluorescent illuminations for microscopic imaging, or multi-spectral camera based patent monitoring systems or large view angle multi-camera systems in monitoring.
-The heavy load computational process is handled by many-core processor arrays, like GPU in desktop applications or embedded low-power systems.
+The main research challenge of our laboratory is to derive precise abstract information or decisions from large complex noisy topological data sets captured by one or multiple optical sensors.
+We apply special optical arrangements such as different holographic setups and fluorescent illuminations for microscopic imaging, or multi-spectral camera-based patient monitoring systems or wide-angle multi-camera systems in monitoring.
+The heavy computational load is handled by many-core processor arrays, such as GPUs in desktop applications or embedded low-power systems.

 Main Research Areas